The 7 B2B Buying Signals Your Sales Team Is Missing

 Confusing interest with intention

 Downloading a white paper or subscribing to a newsletter does not constitute a buying signal.
 These actions reflect thematic interest, not commercial intention.
-Overreacting to
+Overreacting to weak signals creates sales noise and can damage the prospect experience.

 Key Takeaways